MicrosoftDocs/power-platform/power-platform/admin/exchange-on-premises-hybrid-modern-auth.md

 Create a new app registration in the Azure portal in the tenant where Microsoft Exchange is hybridized.

-For these steps, the app will be named “HMA-App” during this configuration process and will represent the actual app which Dynamics 365 will use to interact with Exchange on-premise resources.
+For these steps, the app will be named “HMA-App” during this configuration process and will represent the actual app which Dynamics 365 will use to interact with Exchange on-premises resources.
 See [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).

 ## Add the certificate for the HMA-App